 know the library a block is in or the full name of the block.
 You can search for it

 using the search box in the Library Browser.
 Open the Library Browser.
 In the search

 Add another Scope block.
-You can right-click the existing Scope block and drag to create the copy or use the Copy and Paste commands.
+You can right-click the existing Scope block and drag to create a copy or use the Copy and Paste commands.